afrah-alkabeer/game-difficulty-adjuster-ml/README.md

-# 🎮 Game Difficulty Adjuster (Machine Learning-Based DDA System)
+# 🎮 Game Difficulty Adjuster (ML-Based DDA System)

 ##  Overview
 This project presents a machine learning-based Dynamic Difficulty Adjustment (DDA) system designed for puzzle games.
 The goal is to personalize the gameplay experience by adapting difficulty levels in real-time based on player performance and behavioral patterns.